wgerlach/OpenStackMaster/README.md

 List group:
 > vmAWE.pl --listgroup mygroup

-Do something with group (script-specific, in this AWE example the AWE client will started on all VMs in the group "mygroup")
+Do something with group (script-specific, in this example the AWE client will be started on all VMs in the group "mygroup")
 > vmAWE.pl --group mygroup --startawe

 Delete group: